x-cray/ocr-consumed-energy-logger/README.md

 ## Development setup

-In order to develop the algorithm and experiment with OpenCV I used [Jupyter notebook](./ocr-notebook.ipynb).
+The image processing and readings extraction algorithm with experiments can be found in [this Jupyter notebook](./ocr-notebook.ipynb).
-To run it and other dev tools we need Python 3 and [tesseract](https://tesseract-ocr.github.io).
-For development I use Mac OS, so the following steps will assume it:
+In order to run it only Python 3 and [tesseract](https://tesseract-ocr.github.io) need to be installed.
+My development box is running Mac OS, so the following steps will assume it:

 ```console
 user@macos$ brew install tesseract